zriyansh/signoz.io/blog/2023-10-12-apache-kafka-and-opentelemetry-collector-for-better-burst-handling.md

 ---
-title: Apache Kafka and the OpenTelemetry Collector for low latency and better burst handling
+title: Maximizing Scalability - Apache Kafka and OpenTelemetry
-slug: apache-kafka-and-opentelemetry-collector-for-better-burst-handling
+slug: maximizing-scalability-apache-kafka-and-opentelemetry
-date: 2023-10-11
+date: 2023-10-13
 tags: [OpenTelemetry]
 authors: nicamellifera
 description: The choice between OpenTelemetry Collector and Apache Kafka isn't a zero-sum game.
 Each has its unique strengths and can even complement each other in certain architectures.
 The OpenTelemetry Collector excels in data gathering, compression, and filtering, making it a strong candidate for reducing in-system latency and improving data quality before it reaches your backend.